jmcartlamy/interactive-sync-docs/docs/using-twitch.md

 **Interactive Sync followed the general guidelines of Twitch** when creating layout components and design of the light and dark themes.

-If you desire to customize components, you have to **[follow all guidelines offered by Twitch](https://dev.twitch.tv/docs/extensions/designing)**.
-A deliberately misleading, inaccessible or unusable design risk to your application a removal from our white list.
+If you desire to customize components, use the recommendations and **[follow all guidelines offered by Twitch](https://dev.twitch.tv/docs/extensions/designing)**.

 ## Channel points in Extensions